jstolc/hello-world/README.md

     $ cd hello-world
     $ sh hello-world-deploy.sh
 ```
-After this step there is no interaction required.
-Depending on the performance of your system and your internet connection, it should take just a moment for the web app to become accessible via http://localhost/hello.
+After this step there is no further interaction required.
+Your app is being deployed and will start automatically.
+Depending your system's performance and the speed of your internet connection, it should take just a moment for the web app to become accessible via http://localhost/hello.

+## Description

+The web app is written in Java.
+It's done in a form of Servlet, which is later plugged-in into Tomcat web server.